uwdb/website/projects/themis/index.markdown

 #### Publications

-Laurel Orr, Magdalena Balazinska, Dan Suciu.
-Sample Debiasing in the Themis Open World Database System, SIGMOD 2020 (in submission)
+(Publication in submission.)

 #### Acknowledgments

-This work is supported by the National Science Foundation through NSF grants AITF 1535565 and III-1614738.
+This work is supported by the National Science Foundation through NSF grants AITF 1535565 and III-1614738 and through a gift from Intel.

 &nbsp;